openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 When [@!OpenID.Discovery] is used, the RP MUST obtain Self-Issued OP metadata from a JSON document that Selc-Issued OP made available at the path formed by concatenating the string `/.well-known/openid-configuration` to the Self-Issed OP's Issuer Identifier.

 Note that contrary to [@!OpenID.Discovery], `jwks_uri` parameter MUST NOT be present in Self-Issued OP Metadata.
-If it is, the RP MUST ignore it, and use `sub` claim in the ID Token to obtain signing keys to validate the signatures from the Self-Issued OpenID Provider.
+If it is, the RP MUST ignore it, and use `sub` Claim in the ID Token to obtain signing keys to validate the signatures from the Self-Issued OpenID Provider.
 Note: handling of `jwks_uri` needs to be discussed.

 * `authorization_endpoint`